eoas-ubc/eoas-ubc.github.io/docs/crs-eosc372.md

 **Costs**:

+<span style="color:red">These might be better placed in a page on general guidelines which can then be referenced here.</span>

+* The design cycle involved numerous iterations so working code can be developed then the instructor can explore how initial designs will work in their planned setting, adjust, revisit, and iterate until satisfied.
+* There may also be a second round of adjustments after first deployment in a real course.
-1. The design cycle involved numerous iterations to discover some of the 'tricks' necessary to successful deployment of the Python-based code that uses Plotly-Dash libraries.
+* For this oceanography dashboard, numerous iterations were needed to discover some of the 'tricks' necessary to successful deployment of the Python-based code that uses Plotly-Dash libraries.
 The styles of interactivity were found to be much more challenging than other dashboards.
 Code can be examined in the GitHub repository; see the "ocgy-dataviewer" folder [here](https://github.com/phaustin/addon_containers).

-2. Implementing as a class assignment requires the dashboard be hosted on a reasonably fast server that can handle multiple logins.
+* Implementing as a class assignment requires the dashboard be hosted on a reasonably fast server that can handle multiple logins.
 Instructors also need to explore the dashboard to identify opportunities and limitations so that meaningful tasks can be set for students to apply concepts being learned in the class.
+* The question of longer term maintenance, deployment and sustainability of these tools is still a question.
+Instructors can not be expected to handle all the coding and server technology as well as incorporate excellent, evidence-base, student-centric pedagogy.

 **Recommendations** for improvement suggested by students include more functionality to compare data from different cruises, spending a bit of time in class to introduce the app and its capabilities & limitations, and a few other thoughtful ideas.